gravitational/teleport/rfd/0191-workload-id-config-ux.md

 ### Deprecation

-// Unsure.
-Perhaps leave old ones in place for the purposes of administrative
+For now, the old RBAC and RPCs for Workload Identity will be left in place as they provide effectively an "administrative" way of generating workload identity credentials.

-// SVID generation.
+When the new mechanism has been available for 2 major versions, we should revisit the deprecation of the legacy RPCs and RBAC.

 ## Alternatives